open-source-modelling/Open_Source_Economic_Model/README.md

 </br>

 Proof of concept for an integrated asset-liability model.
-This is a developing repository and the algorithms are most probably not tested and full of bugs
+This is a developing repository.

  - Prototype projection and calibration imports the EIOPA curve, calculates the forward rates and uses them to project the spot curve forward.
  A separate instance of the Smith-Wilson algorithm is calibrated to each of the "forward" spot rates using a modified bisection algorithm.